PowerDNS/pdns/docs/manpages/pdns_server.1.rst

 --control-console       Run the server in a special monitor mode.
 This enables detailed
                         logging and exposes the raw control socket.
 --loglevel=<LEVEL>      Set the logging level.
+--config                Show the currently configuration.
+There are two optional values (defaul
+                        is empty). --config=diff will only show modified options. --config=default will show the default configuration.
 --help                  To view more options that are available use this program.

 See also